prab002/prab002/README.md

 **prab002/prab002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+> hi this git is all about exploring 💥 new things and playing with cool techs 🌐
+> hope you would like this projects and do experiment on your own 👩‍🚀

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...